Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Metrically stationary, axially symmetric systems

 \section{Metrically stationary, axially symmetric systems}

-In this section we examine the gravitational field interior respectively exterior to an isolated, axially symmetric, spinning source made of perfect fluid.
+In this section, we examine the gravitational field interior respectively exterior to an isolated, axially symmetric, spinning source made of perfect fluid.
+We also assume that the system has no net translatory motion with respect to the cosmic rest frame; i.e., the frame which with respect to the FOs are taken to be at rest, on average.
+(See refs.
+[2-4] for a discussion of why this assumption is not crucial.)

 We require that the rotation of the source should have no time dependence apart from the effects coming from the global cosmic expansion.
 Besides, as for the spherically symmetric, metrically static case treated in [4], we require that the only time dependence of the gravitational field is via the cosmic scale factor.
-(See the appendix where it is shown that we can neglect any net translatory motion of the source with respect to the cosmic rest frame without loss of generality.)
 But contrary to the metrically static case, there is a non-zero shift vector field present due to the rotation of the source.
-However, we require that a GTCS can be found where ${\bar N}_t$ and ${\bar N}_j$ are independent of $x^0$ and $t$.
+However, we require that a GTCS can be found where ${\bar N}_t$, ${\bar N}_{(t)j}$ and ${\tilde h}_{(t)ij}$ are all independent of $x^0$ and $t$.
 We call this a {\em metrically stationary} case.